Offered on: Central Campus (Day)

 Application Accepted: February 1 until available seats are filled

 The following items must be submitted for an application to be considered "complete".
 Please compile the required documentation in the order below and paper clip the contents.

 Incomplete applications will not be considered.
-On your request, when hand delivering your application to the Medical Assisting/Allied Health Office, the content of your application packet will be reviewed to identify that required documentation is included.
+You must schedule an appointment with the Allied Health Office to personally deliver your completed program application or review option for e-submission.
+On your request, when hand delivering your application to the Allied Health Office, the content of your application packet will be reviewed to identify that required documentation is included.